Our programs during COVID-19

 Small-scale, open-air cultural and educational activities can expand how we use our streets.

-Street Lab has partnered on the street with The Drawing Center and all three public libraries.
+Street Lab partnering with The Drawing Center and Queens Museum this fall.

 Artists, educators, designers, and fabricators can play a role in re-opening NYC public space.
 Offer your expertise to our effort.